bluesky-social/bsky-docs/docs/advanced-guides/oauth-client.md

 }
 ```

-PDS (and entryway) instances also publish public JSON documents containing authorization server metadata.
+PDS instances (and any supporting servers) also publish public JSON documents containing authorization server metadata.

+In OAuth terminology, the PDS is a "Resource Server" which authenticated requests are made to.
 The PDS publishes a "protected resource metadata" file at the well-known HTTPS path `/.well-known/oauth-protected-resource`.
-This contains a field `authorization_servers` with an array of URLs indicating the authorization server location (the origin or "issuer").
-This might be the PDS itself (same origin), or it might be a separate "entryway" service in large multi-PDS deployments.
+This contains a field `authorization_servers` with an array of URLs indicating the "Authorization Server" location (the origin or "issuer").
+In OAuth terminology, the "Authorization Server" is responsible for authenticating the user and providing authorization tokens.
+The authorization server might be the PDS itself (same origin), or it might be separate.
+For example, an "entryway" service in large multi-PDS deployments, or an delegated authorization provider.
 The authorization server metadata endpoint is `/.well-known/oauth-authorization-server`.
 The response includes the following fields relevant to clients:

 - `issuer` (string, required): the "origin" URL of the Authorization Server.
 Must be a valid URL, with `https` scheme, matching the origin of URL used to fetch this document.
 There must be no path segments.
 - `pushed_authorization_request_endpoint` (string, required): URL for Pushed Authentication Requests (PAR)